This is the multi-page printable view of this section. Click here to print.

 Concepts

-Details of concepts or terms used in Virtual Fly Brain
+Details of concepts or terms used in Virtual Fly Brain.

-1 - Transgene Expression
+1 - Curation of Transgene Expression in VFB

 Transgene expression into FlyBase and Virtual Fly Brain (VFB)

-2 - Split Expression
+2 - Split Driver Expression Patterns

 split expression shown in Virtual Fly Brain (VFB)